ye-kyaw-thu/error-overflow/kh-spelling-checking-NMT-exp2.md

 ## Thinking for the Closed Test Data

 I plan to use the test data of the Khmer word segmentation experiment.

+## Preparing Training and Test Data for Sentence Level Spelling Checking

+I replaced symbols with NULL for Training Data

+- "_" 156201
+- "~" 40039
+- "^" 4653

+I replaced following symbols with NULL for Test Data

+- "_" 8573
+- "~" 2182
+- "^" 238